JMDKC/jmdkc.github.io/_posts/2019-04-21-salle-skarstedt.md

 title: David Salle - Musicality and Humour | Skarstedt
 ---

-What a lovely palete cleanser this show is!
+What a lovely palete cleanser this exhibition is!
 David Salle’s cartoony collage paintings shift and swirl, mixing black-and-white and colour.
 [In this new show](https://www.skarstedt.com/gallery-exhibitions/david-salle5), he focuses on repetitive depictions of mops, coffee cups, pork chops and other ephemeral, day-to-day objects.
 He peppers his canvases with slogans and word marks.

 They’re generally repainted elements from 1940s cartoons and ad imagery.
 Salle himself has said he’s aiming for a kind of “free jazz” effect: a pleasant cacophony, with enough underlying structure to hold the attention.